Sharing Is Caring! Share this awesome content with your friends now.

-Without a doubt, the Jamaica flag is the most symbolic item that is used to demonstrate Jamaican patriotism.
+Without a doubt, the Jamaican flag is the most symbolic item that is used to demonstrate Jamaican patriotism.

-Therese days it is very popular at national events, particularly sports.
-I tell you, I don't believe any other nation take it the way we do now.
+These days it is very popular at national events, particularly sports.
+I tell you, I don't believe any other nation take it the way we do now, seriously :-)

 This new found favour and approval may have started with the 1998